 Burger King vs Hungry Jacks War 1996 – 2001

-It may not have involved airborne Aussies, or pounded days, but Australia was about to embark on the bitterest of junk food wars since the death of Classic Coke.
+It may not have involved airborne Aussies, or pounded bays, but Australia was about to embark on the bitterest of junk food wars since the death of Classic Coke.
 Shit was about to get real.
 In 1991 Hungry Jacks renewed its franchise agreement with Burger King, and thus expected things to plod on as normal, but despite Burger King trying to pitch themselves as the plucky underdog to McDonald’s, it turns out they are also corporate assholes.
 In 1996 the “Burger King” trademark in Australia lapsed, Burger King (not Hungry Jacks) brought it, complained that Hungry Jacks hadn’t expanded quickly enough, and in conjunction with other corporate dicks Shell started opening stores called Burger King.
 This as you might imagine slightly pissed off the Hungry Jacks guys.

 For the next 5 years, Burger King kept opening new locations, whilst not allowing genuine plucky underdog of Hungry Jacks the ability to do the same.
 The hero of our story Jack Cowin of Hungry Jacks took legal action against corporate America and won almost $50 million (AUD).